A Probabilistic Logic for Verifying Continuous-time Markov Chains: Preliminaries

-Throughout this paper, we write $\c, \r, \q$ and $\a$ for the fields of complex, real, rational and algebraic numbers, respectively. \begin{definition} An \emph{algebraic number} is any complex number that is a root of a non-zero polynomial in one variable with rational coefficients (or equivalently with integer coefficients, by eliminating denominators).
+An \emph{algebraic number} is a complex number that is a root of a non-zero polynomial in one variable with rational coefficients (or equivalent to integer coefficients, by eliminating denominators).
 An algebraic number $\alpha$ is represented by $(P, (a, b), \epsilon)$ where $P$ is the minimal polynomial of $\alpha$, $a,b\in\q$ and $a +bi$ is an approximation of $\alpha$ such that $|\alpha - (a + bi)| < \epsilon$ and $\alpha$ is the only root of $P$ in the open ball $B(a + bi, \epsilon)$.
-The minimal polynomial $P$ of $\alpha$ is the polynomial with the lowest degree in $\q[t]$ such that $\alpha$ is a root of the polynomial. \end{definition}

-Furthermore, for any field $\f\in\{\r,\q,\a\}$, we use $\f^+$ to denote the set of positive elements (including 0) of $\f$ and $\f[t]$ to denote the set of polynomials in $t$ with coefficients in $\f$; let $\f^{n\times m}$ be $n$-by-$m$ matrix with every entry on the filed of $\f$.
-For any complex number $z = a + bi$ where $a, b \in \r$ and $i$ is the imaginary unit, we denote the real part and the imaginary part of $z$ by $R(z) = a$ and $I(z) = b$, respectively.
-It is well known that a root of $f(t)\in\a[t]$ is also algebraic.
-Moreover, given the representations of $a, b\in \a$, the representations of $a\pm b, \frac{a}{b}$ and $a\cdot b$ can be computed in polynomial time, so is the equality checking~\cite{cohen2013course}. \begin{definition}
+The minimal polynomial of $\alpha$ is the polynomial with the smallest degree in $\q[t]$ such that $\alpha$ is a root of the polynomial and the coefficient of the highest-degree term is 1.
+Any root of $f(t)\in\a[t]$ is algebraic.
+Moreover, given the representations of $a, b\in \a$, the representations of $a\pm b, \frac{a}{b}$ and $a\cdot b$ can be computed in polynomial time, so does the equality checking~\cite{cohen2013course}.

-$t^*$ is called a \emph{root} of a function $f(t)$ if $f(t^*)=0$.
-Furthermore, the multiplicity of $t^*$ is the maximum number $m$ such that $(t-t^*)^m$ is a factor of $f(t)$, i.e., there exists a function $g(t)$ such that $f(t)=g(t)(t-t^*)^m$.
-Furthermore, if $m=1$, then we call that $t^*$ is a \emph{single root}; otherwise $t^*$ is a \emph{multiple root}. \end{definition}